pitops/passgate/README.md

 ## 🧐 About <a name = "about"></a>

-Passgate is yet another OAuth2 library heavily inspired from passport with the subtle difference of having everything configured in once place.
+Passgate is yet another OAuth2 library heavily inspired from passport with the subtle difference of having everything configured in one place.

 The purpose of passgate is to provide a simple and easy unobtrusive way of authenticating with third party OAUTH2 providers. **Right now, it only works with Google OAuth2** but it will be expanded in the near future.